 \section{Introduction}

-Over-parameterized models, e.g., linear regression and neural networks \cite{2,5,7,3,6,4,23}, still generalize well even if the labels are pure noise.
-Such high-capacity models have received significant attention recently as they go against classical generalization theory.
-A paradigm for understanding this important phenomenon is double descent \cite{2}.
-For example, the test error decreases with an increasing number of model parameters or sample sizes (peak curve in Figure \ref{fig:1}) in the under-parameterized regime.
-Then the test error decreases again in the over-parameterized regime.
-The observation of this type of peak phenomenon is as early as three decades
+Recent investigations have shown that over-parameterized models, including linear regression and neural networks \citep{2,5,7,3,6,4,23}, demonstrate significant generalization capabilities, even when the labels are influenced by pure noise.
+This unique characteristic has attracted considerable academic attention, posing significant challenges to traditional generalization theory.
+A key framework, "Double Descent," helps explain this behavior \citep{2}.
+In the under-parameterized realm, as we increase the number of model parameters or sample sizes, the test error initially shows a reduction, as illustrated by the peak curve in Figure \ref{fig:1}.
+Intriguingly, as we transition into the over-parameterized domain, instead of increasing, the test error continues to decrease, revealing an unexpected secondary descent phase.

+This peak phenomenon was first observed as early as three decades ago \citep{3,4}, and its re-emergence in recent years \citep{2,23} underlines the significant role it plays in research within the over-parameterized regime.

-ago \cite{3,4}.
-Researchers have rediscovered it in recent years \cite{2,23} to attach great importance to research in the over-parameterized regime.
-One of the main goals of machine learning algorithms is to provide an accurate out-of-sample prediction, known as generalization.
-The classical ``U-shaped" risk curve arising from the bias-variance trade-off \cite{1} shows that the best model selection would happen ahead of the interpolation point (when $n=p$).
-The bias-variance trade-off implies that the expressive power of a small hypothesis class is not enough to include the truth function.
-However, a large class of hypotheses leads to spurious overfitting patterns in data.
-Unlike above, the double-descent behavior, which occurs like "$\verb|\/\|$-shaped" as increasing model size, shows that we can find a better model with zero trains and test error without overfitting.
-But we are also curious about why the double descent phenomenon attracted attention until recently.
-The most likely reason is that we have already used some regularization methods, such as ridge regularization \cite{7,8} and early stopping \cite{9} in our models to eliminate double descent.
-Here we consider one of the most popular methods, the dropout.
+A primary objective of machine learning algorithms is to provide accurate out-of-sample predictions—a quality known as generalization.
+Traditional generalization theory presents a 'U-shaped' risk curve derived from the bias-variance trade-off \citep{1}, which suggests the optimal model selection occurs prior to the interpolation point (when $n=p$).
+This trade-off suggests that a small hypothesis class lacks the expressive power necessary to include the truth function.
+Conversely, a larger class may introduce spurious overfitting patterns.
+However, in contrast to this traditional view, the double-descent behavior, marked by a "$\verb|\/\|$"-shaped trend with increasing model size, implies that we can discover a superior model with zero train and test error without succumbing to overfitting.

+The reason behind the relatively recent surge in attention towards the double descent phenomenon is somewhat elusive, but the widespread adoption of regularization methods, such as ridge regularization \citep{7,8} and early stopping \citep{9}, designed to nullify double descent, might provide some explanation.
+In this study, we focus on one of the most popular regularization methods—dropout.